traxconn/talkino/readme.txt

 = 1.1.0, Sep 21, 2022 =
 * Added: New interface for post type of agents and ordering setting.
-* Fixed: Issue of chatbox CSS.
+* Fixed: Issue of Talkino CSS.
 * Removed: The deprecated functions and data of plugin.

 = 1.0.3, Sep 20, 2022 =